cityandwool/danryland/_posts/2017-05-06-how-to-focus-on-your-vision.markdown

 Consider sharing it with close friends to get their feedback on it.

-** 2. Measure all your activities against it **
+## 2. Measure all your activities against it ##

 Achieving your vision requires time and energy.

 To increase time and energy consider simplifying your life around your vision.

-Write down all the things you do in life: job, friendships, socials, sports, etc.
+Write down all the things you do in life: job, friendships, social life, sports, etc.

 One by one, assess whether that item needs simplifying or changing.